Fentaniao/CppTrace/README.md

 ## Usage

-The library now has two main functions:
+The library now has two main API:

 ```
 trace(varName, [a list including cycle variables], [a string of the description])